alchua1996/DataScience/README.md

 # About
-I put past data analysis projects I've done in this notebook.
+I put past data analysis projects/notebooks I've done in this repo.